spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 ## Spryker go-live preparation

-We divided the preparation into the following timeframes and you can adjust them to your needs.
+We divided the preparation into approximate timeframes, and you can adjust them to your needs.
 Make sure that all the following tasks are complete one week before going live.

 ## Until five weeks before go-live

-If you migrate from another shop or project to Spryker, that is the domain you want to use already points to a shop or a project, you need a migration plan to phase out the old project and phase in the new one.
+If you are migrating from another shop or project to Spryker, that is the domain you want to use already points to a shop or a project, you need a migration plan to phase out the old project and phase in the new one.
 Check with your SEO experts on the strategy for your content and search engine results.

-If you delegate DNS to Spryker, let us know when you want us to point the domain name to your Spryker project.
+If you delegate DNS to Spryker, let us know the date on which to point the domain name to your Spryker project.

-{% info_block infoBox "Note" %}
+{% info_block infoBox "DNS propagation" %}

 After pointing the domian name to your Spryker project, some of your customers may still see your old poject due to DNS propagation.
 So, make sure to keep it live for up to 72 hours after the migration.